 The cost of drainage tile / french drain / under drain is in New Jersey is dictated by:

+How we solve underground water issues in commercial parking lots in New Jersey.
 Watch the video below for a full explanation of what drainage tile is, how it works and what type of groundwater issues it will correct.

 The proposed excavation area is first marked with white paint and a Utility Locating Company is contacted to mark the area for underground utilities